-Removal of Existing Structural Range Improvements
+Removal of Structural Range Improvements

-No existing structural range improvements are scheduled for removal this year.
+No removal of structural range improvements is planned for this grazing season.

-Maintenance of Existing Structural Range Improvements
+Existing Structural Range Improvements

 Structural range improvements assigned to you for maintenance are listed in your Term Grazing Permit and are also identified on the allotment map.
 These improvements are to be fully maintained annually to comply with permit requirements (Part 2, Section 8i).
 Any maintenance you perform must conform to the standards specified by your District Rangeland Management Specialist.
 The grazing permittee is responsible for all maintenance materials, supplies and equipment necessary to properly maintain all range structural improvements.
 The Forest will replace range structural improvement materials and/or supplies at the end of the improvement's life; when maintenance and repair is no longer feasible to keep the improvement properly maintained and functioning.
 Please note that you must notify the District Rangeland Management Specialist at least 60 days prior to the beginning of any maintenance work that requires the use of heavy equipment.